MI-FraunhoferIWM/data2rdf/docs/examples/abox/5_csv_w_na.md

-# ABox generation from a csv file without metadata and with missing values
+# CSV file without metadata and with missing values

 ## General understanding